 A limited living space is one thing that most of us have had to deal with at one point in our lives.
 For example, if you live in a house with two bedrooms yet you need three, then you have to find a way to create a temporary third bedroom.
 The other option would be to move to a bigger house.
 That is where a futon comes in to save the day.
 A futon functions as a seat during the day and as a bed at night.
-They are ideal if you need to use your sitting room as a bedroom when you have a guest.
-What else is amazing is that if you pick a good design, they will last just like a regular sofa.
+They are ideal if you need to use your sitting room as a bedroom when you have guests.
+What else is amazing is if you pick a good design, they will last just like a regular sofa.
+However, a futon is only as good as it’s mattress which it works in tandem with.
 In this guide, we will discuss what you need to know to choose the best futon mattress.

 When you are buying a futon mattress, it is more or less the same as buying a mattress for your bed.
 It has to be comfortable, supportive, and resistant to allergens.
 However, a futon mattress has to have some of the characteristics that a regular mattress does not have.
 You therefore must also consider the following factors when buying: